Two Tips to Double Your Productivity

 Here are a few aha’s that have helped me to eliminate stuff:

 - I don’t have to find the perfect home for my stuff- I used to think that I had to keep stuff that was still useful until I found someone else who could use it.
 I needed to donate my art supplies to an art teacher or artist somewhere.
 I needed to find someone who could use my perfectly good winter coat that doesn’t really fit me.
 You get the idea.
 All this meant that I wound up keeping stuff even longer while I took on the role of being the perfect matchmaker.
-I’ve since decided that organizations like Goodwill are actually better matchmakers than I will ever be and they save the rest of us a lot of time by being professionals at it.
+I’ve since decided that nonprofit organizations are actually better matchmakers than I will ever be and they save the rest of us a lot of time by being professionals at it.

 - Memories are not tied to stuff– Memories are about experiences with people that I love.
 Saving a bunch of mementos that neither of us ever look at is not a useful way of preserving those memories.
 Creating time to reflect on those memories and create new ones with those same people is much more effective and enjoyable.
+Consequently, I’ve been sorting photos and art work from my kid’s childhood and creating photo albums of it.

 I’m also eliminating time-wasters from my life.
 Losing myself to mindlessly scrolling through Facebook or Pinterest posts or surfing television channels for mind-numbing entertainment is gone.
 Instead I’m using my time very intentionally by scheduling it.
 Does this mean I never relax or have fun?
 Of course not but I schedule some time to make sure it happens and then plan it.
 I don’t wonder where the time went in my day.
 I know because I scheduled it.